Ficool

 Slowly, Guru opened his eyes.
 His expression softened, and a gentle warmth touched his features when he recognized his old friend.

-Key lowered his head respectfully.
+Key bowed his head immediately.

 "It's an honor to meet my father's friend."